 We know that satellites can examine certain indicators in the agricultural debate.
 One of these important indicators that shows the response of vegetation to the phenomenon of drought is the “Vegetation Condition Index (VCI)”.

 An Indian researcher and professor, Dipanwita Dutta, and colleagues in the Department of Remote Sensing and GIS at Vidyasagar University conducted a study on the relationship between vegetation condition index (VCI) and two other indicators: standardized precipitation index (SPI) and rainfall anomaly index (RAI).
 This relationship shows that by examining the indices obtained from meteorological data, it is possible to predict the drought of an area and the effect of drought on the agricultural lands of that area.
 Fortunately, satellites give us the required data.
 So, by using the remote-sensing functions of satellites and calculations based on their data, we may know if a field is heading towards drought or which area cannot be cultivated; the result will be better management of water resources and saving a lot of related costs.

-Cropinno, as an AI-Powered crop innovation, collects meteorological information of each region from the nearest meteorological station to that region and provides farmers with accurate and useful data such as weather effects, rainfall, dew point, and the weather forecast for the next 7 days.
+Cropinno, collects meteorological information of each region from the nearest meteorological station to that region and provides farmers with accurate and useful data such as weather effects, rainfall, dew point, and the weather forecast for the next 7 days.
 The next step is when our experts at Cropinno analyze this information and notify our farmer friends about the necessary tips and recommendations (on time) for better planning and management of an agricultural land.